This post may contain affiliate links. Please read our disclosure policy.

 Baking with oats (which substitute for oats, if you're unable or unwilling to eat them!) can be tricky.
 Old fashioned rolled oats, which are one of the least processed forms of oats, are relatively thick.

 One way to make a stable cookie that holds together is to add a rice flour blend to it.
-But in this gluten free chocolate chip monster cookies recipe, I simply ground some old fashioned rolled oats into a flour in a food processor and added that to the recipe.
+But like in our oatmeal breakfast cookies, here I simply ground some old fashioned rolled oats into a flour in a food processor and added that to the recipe.

 The rest of the oats in this recipe are quick-cooking oats.
 Rather than buying gluten free quick oats, I usually just pulse old-fashioned oats a few times very quickly in a food processor.